jeffamerican/model-tracker-server/SCRAPER_GUIDE.md

 ### Current Scrapers
 - `openai.py` - Scrapes OpenAI pricing (currently blocked by 403)
-- `fal.py` - Scrapes fal.ai pricing and progressively discovers additional endpoints
+- `fal.py` - Scrapes fal.ai pricing via the official `fal-client` SDK
+- `runway.py` - Uses the `runwayml` SDK to fetch organization data

 ### Scraper Interface
 All scrapers must implement the following interface and classify each entry with a `service_type` value (for example `api_endpoint`, `server_rental`, or `subscription`):